Morzat95/OpenAIVoiceChat/README.md

 # OpenAIVoiceChat

-This project uses GPT-3 to respond to voice messages sent by users in Telegram, converting the audio to text before sending it to the model for processing.
+This project is a Telegram bot that uses GPT-3 to generate responses to user messages.
+It supports both voice and text inputs from users.
+For voice messages, the bot converts the audio to text before sending it to the GPT-3 model for processing.
 The model's response is then sent back to the Telegram chat with the user.
+For text inputs, the bot sends the message directly to the GPT-3 model for processing and then sends the response back to the user.

 ## Getting Started